wontonst/simple-PHP-accounts/README.md

 1. Have a PHP/mySQL setup ready
 2. Edit config.php to your likings
-3. run command "php create_tables" to create database with tables
+3. run command "php create_tables.php" to create database with tables
 4. Take a look below or in sample.php for directions

     //create a user